Visual Chain of Thought: Bridging Logical Gaps with Multimodal Infillings: Experiments

 \subsection{Experimental Settings}

+\paragraph{Datasets.} We use \textsc{Vist} and \textsc{WikiHow} to evaluate the quality of \textsc{VCoT}'s synthetic multimodal infillings and their impacts on visual storytelling and instruction summarization, respectively. \textsc{Vist} is a visual storytelling dataset consisting of sequences of five text-visual pairs representing a single story \cite{VIST}.
+The test set contains 2021 stories.
+The clear gaps between flickr visuals and human-written captions, and pairwise sequential elements often create sizable logical gaps. \textsc{WikiHow} is a text summarization dataset containing ``How-To'' articles, with 6000 test set articles \cite{WikiHow}. \textsc{VCoT}'s synthetic multimodal infillings between logically distanced instructions can decompose difficult instructions. \textsc{Vist} provides us with a standard sequential text-visual dataset, and we showcase \textsc{WikiHow} as a text-only dataset for our task unification process (\cref{subsec:unification}).
+For downstream evaluation of \textsc{WikiHow}, we input ``How-To'' articles as a sequence of paragraphs that we seek to summarize into descriptive, human-understandable instructions, a slightly different approach than strict summarization.

-\textsc{VCoT} generates five textual infilling candidates using \textsc{Gpt-3}: one with zero temperature and four with 0.5 temperature.
+\paragraph{Implementation Details.} \textsc{VCoT} generates five textual infilling candidates using \textsc{Gpt-3.5}, one with zero temperature and four with 0.5 temperature.
+In our current approach, we select the best textual infilling (\autoref{eq:2}) and input it input into the \textsc{Stable Diffusion} generator.
 We otherwise use zero temperature to maximize consistency.
-To evaluate the infillings themselves, we combine \textsc{WikiHow} and \textsc{Vist} and present 7062 generated infillings whose scores are provided by M-Turk workers who pass an attention check.
+To evaluate the infillings themselves, we combine \textsc{WikiHow} and \textsc{Vist} examples and present 7062 generated infillings whose scores are provided by Amazon Mechanical Turk crowd workers who pass an attention check.
 For the downstream tasks, we evaluate each dataset separately, considering 227 full \textsc{Wikihow} articles and 266 \textsc{Vist} stories.

-To further evaluate these downstream tasks, we add coherence for storytelling and descriptiveness for instruction summarization. \textbf{Coherence} confirms that the output \textit{flows logically together as an interesting and creative story.} \textbf{Descriptiveness} verifies that the \textit{generated summaries describe accurately and with detail the steps of the ``How-To'' article.}
+We use \textsc{Gpt-3.5} (\texttt{text-davinci-003}) for all language tasks over open-source alternatives as \textsc{Gpt-3.5} demonstrates stability over open-source alternatives.
+We utilize an out-of-the-box image captioning checkpoint (\texttt{OFA-base}) to show the generality of \textsc{VCoT} and demonstrate performance without the need for task-specific fine-tuning.
+We use \textsc{Stable Diffusion} \cite{StableDiffusion} (\texttt{Stable-Diffusion 1.4}) for image generation.
+We use \textsc{Clip} for multimodal similarity comparisons to guide the cross-modal generation.